 In November of 2007, the Kindle was released.
 This device destroyed the competition and had sold over three million units by 2010.
 What contributed to Kindle’s success, and why was it able to stand above the rest?

 Did this attention to customer experience and feedback benefit Kindle?
-Over ten years later, and the Kindle is still the most popular e-reader on the market.
-Like Kindle, you have an opportunity.
-You can stand out from the competition if you put your customers first.
+Over ten years later, the Kindle is still the most popular e-reader on the market.
+Like Kindle, you have an opportunity; you can stand out from the competition if you put your customers first.
 Creating engaging content is one area in which you can do this.
 But first, should you care about writing content for your website?

 Content marketing is marketing you truly own

 The difference between content marketing and traditional marketing could be compared to renting and purchasing a car.
 Typically, you rent a car for a specific purchase, like a family vacation or business trip.
 The car serves you well, but after a short time, you have to return it.
 Many traditional marketing methods are similar in that you pay for advertising, but you only benefit from that investment for a short time.

 In contrast, when you purchase a vehicle, it’s yours.
 Whether you want to use it for your business or to tow a recreational vehicle, the choice is up to you as its owner.
 Similarly, content marketing is an investment that you can continue to benefit from in the future.
 For example, imagine you manage marketing at a financial firm, and you write a post on personal financial health basics.
 Initially, it may serve as content on your website.
 However, since it’s your media, you could repurpose it as a handout for a new client, a follow-up tool for sales leads, or even link to it in email marketing campaigns.